-Not many people see their crawl space vents as a threat to their homes.
+Not many homeowners see their crawl space vents as a threat to their homes.
 After all, it’s a small fixture on the side of the crawl space wall.
 Nobody checks it or interferes with it most of the time.
 So, it must be of little to no consequence, right?
 Wrong.
-Your crawl space vents can impact the conditions of your home and the below the ground area.
+Your crawl space vents can impact the conditions of your home and the below-the-ground area.

 Vents are conduits for moisture-laden air.
 Other than letting in air, vents also let pests and wood-damaging insects into your crawl space.
 All these can hurt your crawl space and negatively impact the living conditions in your home.
 We urge you to reconsider your decision to use these fixtures.

 For many years, codes have encouraged homeowners to ventilate their crawl spaces to regulate moisture and accompanying problems.
 Codes say venting is a good thing.
 However, they also say people can close theirs.
 Whichever route you take, you will have to meet some conditions.

 Our position is firm.
 Seal the vents because there’s no way you’ll be able to control moisture buildup if these fixtures remain open.
 We appreciate that the original idea behind venting was to promote aeration.
 However, venting gets in the way of keeping your crawl space and home dry.
 You stand to gain by covering them.